RemonSinnema/newyear2018game/README.md

 - Each level should be able to shrink/expand as needed to fill the alotted time

 Potential levels:
-- city, including a park and a supermarket where you can find groceries you'll need later (e.g. ingredients for oliebollen)
+- city, including a park and a supermarket where you can find groceries you'll need later (e.g. ingredients for donuts)
 - maze
 - forest, with lake, beach, cave, mountains